buchananwill/fep-dashboard-1.0.0/src/app/user-guide/FEP-User-Guide.md

 The most valuable resources available to any type of "school" are thus two things:

 - its teachers' time, and how it is distributed,
-- its students' engagement and how it is nurtured
+- its students' curious engagement and how it is nurtured

 FEP offers solutions to both these challenges: